thebongcook/genjax-intro/techblog/25-12-24_advent_cal.md

 Gen represents a shift in how we think about probabilistic programming: instead of treating inference as a black box, it gives practitioners the tools to build custom algorithms tailored to their models.
 With GenJAX, these capabilities are now accessible to the broader Python/AI community with the performance benefits of JAX.

-Whether you're building Bayesian models for scientific research or developing perception systems that need to reason under uncertainty, GenJAX offer a compelling middle ground between flexibility and automation.
+Whether you're building Bayesian models for scientific research or developing perception systems that need to reason under uncertainty, GenJAX offers a compelling middle ground between flexibility and automation.
+At Gaudiy, we focus heavily on AI Agents, and probabilistic programming offers a principled framework for quantifying uncertainty in such systems and hence help improve calibration and robustness.

 ## References